qubyte/qrcode-png/README.md

 * **color** - color of modules (squares), a length 3 (or 4 if you want to include alpha) array RGB values in the range 0-255, e.g. `[0, 0, 0]` for black.
 The default is black.
 * **background** - color of background, a length 3 (or 4 if you want to include alpha) array RGB values in the range 0-255, e.g. `[255, 255, 255]` for white.
 The default is white.
 * **ecl** - error correction level: `L`, `M`, `H`, `Q`.
 Default `M`.
+* **deflate** - a deflate implementation such as Node's `zlib.deflateSync` or `pako.deflate`.
+Curry it with options you want it to use.
+By default a function is used which creates a valid PNG, but does not compress data, and it may be good enough for your purposes.

 ## Writing to a file